-The second round of beneficiary consultation meetings was conducted in four parts, with each part including two virtual meetings covering the same information for a total of eight meetings Table 3.
-Two General Plan policy topic areas were covered in each part.
+The second round of beneficiary consultation meetings was conducted in four parts, with each part including two virtual meetings covering the same information for a total of eight meetings.
+Two General Plan policy topic areas were covered in each part as shown in Table 3.